Includes specific metric definition for SLA and a Balanced Scorecard

 Bring Your Own Device Policy updated to to meet Disaster Recovery, Business Continuity and Corporate Intellectual Property Requirements

-BYOD include consumer SmartPhones and tablets which are making their way into your organization.
+BYOD includes consumer SmartPhones and tablets which are being used in your organization.
 Going mobile makes employees happier and more productive, but it's also risky.
 How can you say ‘yes' to a BYOD choice and still safeguard your corporate data, shield your network from mobile threats, and maintain policy compliance?

 With the advent of Bring-Your-Own-Device - BYOD and the ever increasing mandated requirements for record retention and security, CIOs are challenged to manage in a complex and changing environment.